Skip to content

 FieldTypeRequiredDescription

-querystringNoYQL filter expression to export a subset of documents (export only)
+querystringNoYQL filter to export a subset of documents.
+Export only.

 FieldTypeRequiredDescription

-parent_fieldstringChild onlyArray field name in the parent document where this entity nests
+parent_fieldstringChild onlyArray field on the parent document where this entity nests.

-join_keystringChild onlyColumn used to link child rows to the parent.
-Does not need to appear in the child's fields list, it is read directly from the CSV header
+join_keystringChild onlyColumn that links child rows to the parent.
+It is read directly from the CSV header, not from fields.

 PropertyTypeRequiredDescription